 The Statement of Commitment, originally signed on Sorry Day, 26 May 2010, is an acknowledgment of regret over past practices and policies which have impacted on the social and emotional wellbeing of Aboriginal people and their health.
 The Statement acknowledges a number of key commitments made by NSW Health in relation to addressing Aboriginal health.

-NSW Health has also developed the Aboriginal Health Impact Statement and Guidelines ( Checklist and Declaration) as a tool to ensure that the health needs and interests of Aboriginal people are embedded into the development, implementation and evaluation of all NSW Health initiatives.
+NSW Health has also developed the Aboriginal Health Impact Statement ( Checklist and Declaration) as a tool to ensure that the health needs and interests of Aboriginal people are embedded into the development, implementation and evaluation of all NSW Health initiatives.
 An Aboriginal Health Impact Statement is required in the development of all new policies and strategies developed by all NSW Health branches and agencies.

 Within NSW Health, the Centre for Aboriginal Health is responsible for policy development, strategic planning and funding of programs to improve the health status of Aboriginal people in NSW.